What Does Eviction Mean?

-Being an Estuary Housing Association resident means you are required to meet the conditions of your tenancy.
-Where you do not keep to the conditions of your tenancy, we will apply to the courts to repossess your home.
-If the court agrees then you and anyone living with you will have to leave your home.
+Being an Estuary Housing Association resident means that you must meet the conditions of your tenancy.
+Where you do not keep to the conditions of your tenancy, we will apply to the Courts to repossess your home.
+If the Court agrees then you and anyone living with you will have to leave your home.
 This is called eviction.

-Where you have breached your tenancy, you will be served with a Notice Seeking Possession.
-If you do not improve or the breach is serious, we will proceed to court for a possession order.
-There are numerous reasons for an eviction, but the most usual are where:
+Where you have breached your tenancy, you will be served with a Notice Of Seeking Possession.
+If you do not improve or the breach is serious, we will proceed to Court for a possession order.

 - You don’t pay your rent